citp/privacy-policy-historical/m/mo/mon/money-rates.com.md

 **SENSITIVE INFORMATION**

-we ask that you not send us, and you not disclose, any sensitive Personal Information ( _e.g._ , Social Security number, driver’s license number, credit card number (unless necessary to make a purchase), information related to racial or ethnic origin, political opinions, religion or other beliefs, criminal background or trade union membership) on or through the Site or otherwise to us.
+we ask that you not send us, and you not disclose, any sensitive Personal Information ( _e.g._ , Social Security number (unless otherwise requested), driver’s license number, credit card number (unless necessary to make a purchase), information related to racial or ethnic origin, political opinions, religion or other beliefs, criminal background or trade union membership) on or through the Site or otherwise to us.

 **Your California Privacy Rights**